simondlevy/Hackflight/extras/stm32f/README.md

 [Cleanflight](https://github.com/cleanflight/cleanflight).
 Put the Cleanflight download on your desktop, or edit the line in the [Makefile](https://github.com/simondlevy/Hackflight/blob/master/extras/stm32f/alienflightf3v1/Makefile#L26-L28) to reflect where you put it.
+Then cd to the folder for your board and type <tt>make</tt>.